LDV2k3/a11y-libraries/projects/a11y-ngx/document-scroll/README.md

    `npm install @a11y-ngx/document-scroll --save`

-2. Import `A11yDocumentScrollModule` into your module:
+2. Import `A11yDocumentScrollModule` into your module or standalone component:

 ```typescript
 import { A11yDocumentScrollModule } from '@a11y-ngx/document-scroll';